Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- Older people have more chance of having medicine-related problems.
+- Older people are more likely to have medicine-related problems.

 - Polypharmacy is when you take 5 or more medicines.

-- It is helpful to keep a current list of your medicines to share with your healthcare provider.
+- It is helpful to keep a current list of your medicines to share with your healthcare providers.

 - Talk to your doctor or pharmacist if you have questions about your medicines.